RTEMS/rtems-docs/c-user/config/device-driver.rst

 CONFIGURE_APPLICATION_NEEDS_RTC_DRIVER
 --------------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_APPLICATION_NEEDS_RTC_DRIVER``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is a boolean feature define.

-DEFAULT CONFIGURATION:
+.. rubric:: DEFAULT CONFIGURATION:

 If this configuration option is undefined, then the described feature is not enabled.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 In case this configuration option is defined, then the Real-Time Clock Driver is initialized during system initialization.

-NOTES:
+.. rubric:: NOTES:

 Most BSPs do not include support for a real-time clock (RTC).
 This is because many boards do not include the required hardware.

 If this is defined and the BSP does not have this device driver, then the user will get a link time error for an undefined symbol.

 ..
 Generated from spec:/acfg/if/appl-needs-simple-console-driver

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_APPLICATION_NEEDS_SIMPLE_CONSOLE_DRIVER